cdapio/cdap/cdap-docs/admin-manual/source/installation/cdap-site.rst

      -
    * - ``stream.notification.threshold``
      - ``1024``
-     - Size of data, in MB, to be ingested by a Stream before a notification is published
+     - Size of data, in MB, to be ingested by a stream before a notification is published
    * - ``thrift.max.read.buffer``
      - ``16777216``
      - Maximum read buffer size in bytes used by the Thrift server [`Note 2`_]